How to Become a Land Surveyor in 5 Steps

-You'll find surveying jobs mainly at government agencies and at architectural, engineering, mining, construction and utility companies.
-The BLS states about 42,400 people worked as surveyors as of 2012.
-Employment is expected to grow 10% between 2012 and 2022, according to the BLS.
+You'll find surveying jobs mainly at government agencies and at architectural, engineering, highway, street, and bridge construction as well as nonresidential building construction industries.
+The BLS states about 45,310 people worked as surveyors as of 2018.
+Employment is expected to increase 6% between 2018 and 2028, according to the BLS.
 These jobs will be the result of more demand for surveyors, especially on infrastructure projects, as well as the retirement and turnover of current workers.

 Step 5: Advance Your Career with Certifications and Specializations